rwmyers46/Rural-Land-Valuation/README.md

 * Polynomial
 * Elastic Net|

 Lasso, Ridge, and Simple Linear Regression demonstrated the best results in initial testing.
-These classes were then optimized with RidgeCV & LassoCV across a range of Alpha values and visualized with Yellowbrick.
+These classes were optimized with RidgeCV & LassoCV across a range of Alpha values and visualized with Yellowbrick.

 <p align="center">
   <img src="https://github.com/rwmyers46/Rural-Land-Valuation/blob/master/visualizations/CV_scores.png"/>